 (4) In this regulation —

-“life expectancy”, in relation to a person, means the number of years in the person’s expectation of life ascertained when the person became a Term Allocated Pension Member from the then most recent Australian Life Tables published by the Australian Government Actuary, rounded up to the nearest whole number.
+life expectancy, in relation to a person, means the number of years in the person’s expectation of life ascertained when the person became a Term Allocated Pension Member from the then most recent Australian Life Tables published by the Australian Government Actuary, rounded up to the nearest whole number.

 [Regulation 196P inserted in Gazette 10 Dec 2004 p.
 5902-3; amended in Gazette 13 Apr 2007 p.
 1581.]